abobakr99/parcel_sorting/README.md

 pip install pytest-html
 ```
 # Running The Tests
-Navigate to the tests folder under the projects directory and run the following command
+Navigate to the tests folder under the project's directory and run the following command

 ```
 pytest test_parcel_loader.py --html=../results/report.html